 Our focus and ambition are to build children’s reading skills and develop their confidence when accessing texts, whilst enhancing their cultural capital, broadening their vocabulary, encouraging discussion, debate and fostering a love of literature so they gain their own unique voice and perspective.

-Year 7 and 8 children also have opportunities to develop their leadership skills through the role of reading ambassadors for younger children.
+Key Stage 3 children also have opportunities to develop their leadership skills through the role of reading ambassadors for younger children.

 COMMUNITY ACTION SERVICE (CAS) ACTIVITIES